Flying at Remarkable Speed: I’m 19 and I’ll have my Master’s

 Why?
 Because it’s familiar.
 They look around, see what everyone else is doing, and many are content to sit back in economy, waiting for things to unfold.

-She took her first college course at age 15:
+She took her first college course at age 15.

-“I think my first ever class was anatomy and physiology at college at COD as night classes and I was taking essentially my high school classes on top of a community college.”
+“I think my first ever class was anatomy and physiology at college at COD, as night classes, and I was taking essentially my high school classes on top of a community college.”

 She was so young that the professor had to make a special exception to enroll her.
 While many students don’t solidify their career interests until late in college or even after entering the workforce, Anjali gained real-world experience years earlier—opportunities she would never have found in a typical high-school setting.

-“She actually would let me come to her cadaver lab.
+“My professor actually would let me come to her cadaver lab.
 It really helped me figure out that I love health care.”

 That class didn’t just challenge her—it clarified her path.

 “I'm a senior right now.
-I got accepted into an accelerated master's, so next year I get to finish my Masters of Public Health.”
+I got accepted into an accelerated master's, so next year I get to finish my Master's of Public Health.”

 While the resources, guidance, and opportunities offered through CREO helped Anjali take flight, what stands out most is how intentionally she used them.
 At our Caminando Juntos workshops—monthly sessions designed to inform and engage families—Anjali showed up with eagerness and curiosity:

-“I remember very vividly my first CREO event was how to manage your money.
+“I remember very vividly that my first CREO event was how to manage your money.
 I was asking like a million questions.”

 She brought that same energy to her weekly coaching sessions.
 By watching her coach model confidence and professionalism, Anjali began shaping her own sense of what she could become:

-“Even as someone who doesn't always struggle academically, I felt that she was a very professional woman and she was a good guide for my own sense of developing professionalism.
-She showed me her resume and even now my resume is the same template that she would use.”
+“Even as someone who doesn't always struggle academically, I felt that she was a very professional woman, and she was a good guide for my own sense of developing professionalism.
+She showed me her resume, and even now, my resume is the same template that she would use.”

 Even after arriving at university—prepared, driven, and ready to face challenges—she knew when to seek support:

 “I came in, I feel like I was pretty well spoken, I was never really afraid to ask for things.
-But also CREO helped me understand that I should reach out to La Casa, for instance, like the cultural houses and get that network of support in Urbana-Champaign; because when I went I was the only one–I had no friends, no family, nothing.”
+But also CREO helped me understand that I should reach out to La Casa, for instance, like the cultural houses and get that network of support in Urbana-Champaign; because when I went, I was the only one–I had no friends, no family, nothing.”